Image by Gerd Altmann

 Give a Man a Fish...

 Our house in Central Florida has a pool.
-Now, I'm sensitive to chlorine (it burns my skin) thus have never liked to swim in a chlorinated pool, let alone in my own back yard.
+Now, I'm sensitive to chlorine (it burns my skin) thus have never liked to swim in a chlorinated pool, even if it's in my own back yard.
 So the pool did not get maintained and algae started to grow in it.
-About eight years ago, my niece who is an avid animal lover (she specializes in fish, lizards, etc.) was visiting.
-As we were looking at the algae-ladened pool, I asked her what kind of fish ate algae.
+About eight years ago, my niece who is an avid animal lover (she specializes in fish, lizards, sneakes, etc.) was visiting.
+As we were looking at the algae-laden pool, I asked her what kind of fish ate algae.
 Ah, goldfish it seems!
 So off we went (without my husband's knowledge) to buy some tiny goldfish which we released into the pool.

 OK, well, eight years later, the fish are doing fine, they've grown, they've multiplied, the pool has been renamed "pond" (at least by me), and my husband is still not happy with the situation.
 The problem not being with the fish which are real cute and provide us with lots of peaceful entertainment, but the problem lies in the fact that the house needs to either get rented-out or sold, and the "pond" is not a welcome addition to that process.